-Oracle Cloud Infrastructure offers a collection of cloud services designed to manage apps, services and databases, in a high-performance cloud computing environment.
+Oracle Cloud Infrastructure offers a collection of cloud services designed to manage applications, services, and databases, in a high-performance cloud computing environment.
 Its architecture provides the flexibility to scale.
-In addition to this, the Oracle Cloud Infrastructure offers you the highly durable storage of public cloud combined with the security, control access, and the cost-effectiveness of on-premises infrastructure.
+In addition to this, Oracle Cloud Infrastructure offers the highly durable storage of public cloud combined with the security, control access, and cost-effectiveness of on-premise infrastructure.

 Bitnami provides pre-packaged application images for Oracle Cloud Infrastructure servers which allow you to use your new server immediately.
 You can access and launch these images through the Oracle Cloud Infrastructure Marketplace, Oracle’s digital platform for software applications or through the Oracle Cloud Infrastructure Console.

 In this tutorial, I will walk you through the process of using the Oracle Cloud Infrastructure Console to deploy a Bitnami image on an Oracle Cloud Infrastructure server.

 TIP: This tutorial describes how to get started with those Bitnami solutions that can be found in the Oracle Marketplace.
 To learn how to launch the Bitnami solutions that are included in the Oracle Console Marketplace, refer to this tutorial.

 NOTE: This guide assumes that you have an Oracle account as well as an account in the identity domain for your company (both with the same email address).
 It also assumes that your identity domain account has sufficient roles or privileges to launch Oracle Cloud Infrastructure instances.
 If you don’t have an Oracle Account, register for one here.
 If you don’t have an account in the identity domain for your company, contact your network or IT services administrator.